Advanced-Reactor-Thermal-Hydaulics-Lab/ART_website/content/authors/ryan103/_index.md

 - Alumni
 ---

-Drew is an Advanced Engineer at Bettis Atomic Power Laboratory.
+Drew is an Advanced Engineer at the Naval Nuclear Laboratories.

 Drew Ryan was a Ph.D. student and [Rickover Fellow](https://www.scuref.org/rfp/) at ART.
 His research includes two-phase flow experiments, two-phase instrumentation.